 Closest relationship (allied) due to geopolitical

-models of union (federal or confederate) caused controversy
+models of union (federal or confederal) have caused controversy

 between countries.
 This became an obstacle to the construction of a new

 states.
-Under these conditions, Russia decided to change in relation to
+Under these conditions, Russia decided to change its attitude towards

-it is quite possible to try to solve the problem not too big
+It’s quite possible to try to solve the problem by not making it too big

-money for Russia.
-If Belarus does not give up Russian
+for Russia with money.
+If Belarus does not abandon Russian

-cheap money, which is extremely unlikely, the degree of integration of economies
+cheap money, which is extremely unlikely, the degree of economic integration

-two countries will inevitably increase, as well as the affection of Belarus
+two countries will inevitably increase, as will the affection of Belarus

 to the Russian financial and stock markets.